soluble-ai/terraform-expression-examples/funclocals/README.md

 Spotty support for string functions.
-The variations of the assignment to `env_base` should all fail:
+The variations of the assignment to `env_base` should all fail, but do not:

 * `env_base = split("-", env)[0]`
 * `env_base = regex("^[^-]+", var.env)`